evan-erdos/trail-of-cthulhu/story/act-0/seq-0/scene-0.md

 Thank you!
 Always keeping us safe.
 Everyone, your attention!

-The Professor raises his voice, though the crowd is already well at attention.
+The PROFESSOR raises his voice, though the crowd is already well at attention.

 PROFESSOR
 This is... what's your name, son?